-How to Keep Your Wife In Love With You
+How to Keep Your Wife in Love With You

 It takes character to remain wordless, but you will have character to spare.
 Several days of silence will wear down the most determined outburst.

-You may be tempted to add the enigmatic smile or the slightly happy hum.
+You may be tempted to add the enigmatic smile or the tuneless hum.
 Do not do so.
-Utter silence and the mask-like expression may be less satisfying, but will do the best job.
+Utter silence and the masklike expression are less satisfying, but will do the best job.

 Well Worth The Effort

-What conclusion can we draw from all this?
-Simply that kindness and consideration for your wife does pay off.
-The selfish husband who goes on his way without regard for his wife's feelings will soon regret it, and will soon find himself with a broken home.
+Remember, kindness and consideration for your wife do pay off.
+The selfish husband who goes his own way without regard for his wife's feelings will soon find himself with a broken home.

 Be good to your wife and she will be good to you.